1. Decommissioning and site preparation works overview

 - Ecological assessments

 With the findings from these surveys, appropriate mitigations will be implemented throughout the work as detailed in the environmental management plans in the TCPA Register of Environmental Actions and Commitments (REAC) document.
-These mitigations are aimed at reducing any environmental impacts across the area.
+These mitigations are aimed at reducing any environmental impacts across the area and are detailed in the Construction Environmental Management Plan (CEMP).

 All the assessments were submitted to Flintshire County Council (FCC) and Natural Resource Wales (NRW) for review and have been approved to allow works to start.

 The UK is home to a range of high-hazard industries and has developed a world-class safety regulatory regime.
 The UK government regulates all carbon capture and storage (CCS) projects, its infrastructure and its operation.
-The safety of the Point of Ayr (PoA) Decommissioning and Site Preparation Works will be regulated by the Health and Safety Executive (HSE) which has a long track record of effectively regulating safety in the UK hydrocarbon sector, including the previous operations at PoA.
+The safety of the PoA Decommissioning and Site Preparation Works will be regulated by the Health and Safety Executive (HSE) which has a long track record of effectively regulating safety in the UK hydrocarbon sector, including the previous operations at PoA.